It’s no secret- I design wrestling workout plans on a regular basis.

-As you can see not all of the exercise categories listed above will directly carryover to a bigger bench, but they will all play a factor in your overall strength training and balance throughout the shoulder joint.
+As you can see not all of the exercise categories listed above will directly carryover to a bigger bench, but they will all play a factor in your overall strength training and balance throughout the upper body.

-For instance, while your biceps don’t actually move the weight while benching, curls help maintain proper balance around the elbow and may help prevent pain associated with overdeveloped triceps and underdeveloped biceps.
+For instance, while your biceps don’t actually move the weight while benching, curls help maintain proper balance around the elbow.
+This helps prevent pain associated with overdeveloped triceps and underdeveloped biceps.
 This is actually a problem a few of the powerlifters that train at my gym have.

-Additionally, from a wrestling perspective, adding curls into your wrestling workout plan will help increased your weighted chinup which will have you scoring more takedowns.
+Additionally, from a wrestling perspective, adding curls into your wrestling workout plan will help increase your pulling strength.

-As you train more you’ll discover that certain exercises do a much better job at increasing your bench than others.
+As you train more you’ll discover that certain exercises have a better carryover for you than others.

-For instance, right now I’ve doing a lot of bodyweight JM Presses and keeping my bench pressing all close grip in an effort to strengthen my triceps.
+For instance, right now I’ve doing a lot of bodyweight JM Presses.
+I’m also only performing close grip bench press.

 The idea behind this is that with stronger triceps to press the weight, my shoulders will take less of a beating.
 My hope is that this will help alleviate some shoulder discomfort.

 Once you have selected the exercises that you are using in to your wrestling workout plan, you can then design the template/program itself.

 What’s nice about a template is that it gives you a framework from which to work from.
-This allows you to make adjustments based on how good/bad you may feel on a given training day as well as make adjustments throughout based on how you feel certain lifts are or are not helping with your goals.
+This allows you to make adjustments based on how good/bad you may feel on a given training day.
+In addition, you can make adjustments to exercises based on how you feel certain lifts are contributing to your success.

-Also, working from a template provides you with an outline for your strength training program and will enable you rotate different exercises within a certain category.
+Also, working from a template provides you with an outline.
+This will enable you rotate different exercises within a certain category.
 That way you can make the necessary changes without missing a key component.